This scallion aioli is flavored with fried scallion greens and has a nice smokiness and a little bit of spice from smoked hot paprika powder.

 This scallion aioli is super simple to make and full of flavor at the same time.
 Rather than adding fresh scallions, I decided to fry them to give the dip an intense, charred onion flavor.
-Smoked hot paprika adds a little bit of heat and a nice smoky flavor that goes well with the fried scallions.
+Smoked hot paprika adds a little bit of heat and a smoky flavor that goes well with the fried scallions.

 - Scallions are the same as green onions.
 You need only the green tops for this recipe.